sachioasis/my_neighborhood_map/README.md

-# MyReads Project
+# Neighborhood Map Project

-MyReads project is to create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
+The goal of this project is to build single page web application by using React, the Google Maps API, and data from a third-party API.
+The app should display both a filtered list of results and a map view of those results including markers of each locations.
+Also, this appilication should be responsive and accessible.
+This application follow this [Udacity Project Rubric](https://review.udacity.com/#!/rubrics/1351/view)

-## How to Install
+## How to install

 Just clone this project by
 ```